Welcome to O'Kenny River Tubing

 What is the river like?

 The Muskrat River is a unique river that flows in the opposite direction than it should.
 It flows east for 70km parallel to the westward running Ottawa River at Pembroke, Ontario.
-Environment Canada has river monitoring stations on hundreds of rivers in Canada.
+Environment Canada has river monitoring stations on thousands of rivers in Canada.
 We are fortunate to have the Muskrat River station 500 metres from our property.
 It records water flow, water depth, and water temp.
 Every year records show that the Muskrat River is substatially warmer than every other river in Canada.
 We don't know if this is related to the backward direction of the river.

 How deep is the water?